smartbch/BasicExplorer/README.md

-# BasicBrowser
+# BasicExplorer
-A browser for moeing-chain, with only basic features
+An explorer for smartBCH, with only basic features